CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 > Reaffirm that the High Justice does not have the same access and powers of government as the council, as listed in the charter. ~~Expressing this, #council-chambers, is made private to government.
 Future conversations between the high justice and government occur in #judge-chambers.~~
 > :::

+TODO: Amended?

 ### Council Act 21.4

 > Give the following land: [https://imgur.com/a/a0Dy8Gc](https://imgur.com/a/a0Dy8Gc) to Nro'Meagh in exchange for the land of New Israel: [https://imgur.com/a/lLUOeJe](https://imgur.com/a/lLUOeJe)

 _(Retired via [Council Act 24.2](#council-act-24-2))_

-## Decisions of the Second Council of the New Era - August 12th, 2021 to October 11th 2021
+## Decisions of the Second Council of the New Era - August 12th, 2021 to October 11th, 2021

 ### Council Act 22.1